Aeroelastic instability of cantilevered flexible plates in uniform flow: Physical model

 Using $L$ and $L/U$ as characteristic length and time, the system parameters are reduced to three dimensionless numbers: the reduced velocity $U^*$, the mass ratio $M^*$ and the aspect ratio $H^*$ given by

-In this dimensionless form, the present theory (see Ref.~\onlinecite{Eloy2007} for details) allows to predict the critical velocity $U^*_{c}(M^*,H^*)$ and the dimensionless mode frequencies $\omega^*=\omega L/U$.
-Note however that the pressure singularity at the leading edge has been artificially suppressed in this analysis in such a way that that, in the limit of infinite $H^*$, the results of the 2D theory of Kornecki \textit{et al.} \cite{Kornecki76} are not exactly recovered (their results have been recalculated in the present paper with better computer accuracy to allow comparisons).
+With these dimensionless parameters, the present `asymptotic model' and the `model without singularity' detailed in \cite{Eloy2007} permit the prediction of the critical velocity $U^*_{c}(M^*,H^*)$ and the dimensionless mode frequencies $\omega^*=\omega L/U$.
+The results of the two-dimensional model of \cite{Kornecki76} have also been recalculated in the present paper with better computer accuracy to allow comparisons.
+It is strictly equivalent to the `asymptotic model' for infinite span $H$.